Have you ever had a bad experience with a business? A poor meal or customer service that really made you angry and never want to return?

 Our goal is to find you the best supplier not the cheapest.

-Management matters in our specific industry, but choice matters even more.
+Supplier management matters in our specific industry, but supplier selection matters even more.

 The easiest way to understand our goal is that it is like a perfect marriage relationship.
 You want a spouse that compliments you and your lifestyle across the board: standard of living, goals, education level and the like.
 You and your spouse each bring 50 percent to the relationship with the idea of making both of you better as you grow together.

-Sourcing Nova’s purchasing agents take this approach when matching buyers and suppliers.
+Sourcing Nova’s purchasing agents take this approach with supplier evaluation.
 We want each side to find success equally.
+After all, as much as Sourcing Nova is checking vendors, vendors are checking the buyers and evaluating them as well.

 Some people unfortunately choose a spouse with bad habits – drug use, alcoholism, infidelity and the like.
 You will never be able to ‘manage’ your spouse that will make you happy and satisifed in the relationship.

 You cannot make this relationship work.
 The best thing you can do is stop that relationship in favor of another.
-The same is true about ‘supplier management.’
+The same is true about ‘vendor selection.’
 No matter what you do, there is a disaster on the horizon.
 Moreover, changing to a fresh supplier from a poor one is an expensive proposition.
-Do the hard work of finding an appropriate supplier from at the beginning.
+Do the hard work of vendor evaluation from at the beginning.
 One that suits you and your product vision.

 Find the most suitable supplier

 There is no perfect person for a husband or wife.
 You look for the best person to match to you and your product design.
 Sourcing Nova does the same thing when looking for a supplier.
-Our top priority is a the supplier who matches your product as closely as possible.
+Our top priority for you, particularly if you are looking for a private label manufacturer, is to find the best possible vendor to match your specific needs.
 Anything less will lead to issues and potentially financial ruin.

 So, what is the solution?